Larry Thomas (actor): Acting

 Prior to acting, Thomas had jobs as a bail bondsman and court investigator.
 He is best known for his role as Yev Kassem in the "Soup Nazi" episode of the television sitcom Seinfeld.
-Thomas took an acting workshop taught by Jeffrey Tambor.
-Tambor was fascinated by Thomas’ acting in a workshop and his classmates convinced Tambor to write a letter to Marc Hirschfeld, casting director of The Larry Sanders Show (which starred Tambor) as well as Seinfeld.
-Thomas, who was a huge fan of the series, got a call from Hirschfield for the character and attended his audition in character in a military uniform, and won the role by improvising his now-famous line, "No soup for you!"
+Thomas took an acting workshop taught by Jeffrey Tambor, who was fascinated by Thomas’ acting skill.
+Students in the class convinced Tambor to write a letter to Marc Hirschfeld, who was the casting director of The Larry Sanders Show (which starred Tambor) as well as Seinfeld.
+Thomas, who was a huge fan of the series, got a call from Hirschfield for the Soup Nazi role.
+He arrived at his audition in character and in a military uniform, and won the role by improvising his now-famous line, "No soup for you!"
 His widely acclaimed performance earned him a nomination for the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series in 1996, which he lost to Tim Conway for Coach.
 He reprised the role in the series' final episode.

-In 1997, he made a cameo appearance as the blackjack dealer in Austin Powers: International Man of Mystery, sharing the scene with Mike Myers and Robert Wagner.
+In 1997, Thomas made a cameo appearance as the blackjack dealer in Austin Powers: International Man of Mystery, sharing the scene with Mike Myers and Robert Wagner.
 In 2004, he guest-starred as himself in the Scrubs episode "My Self-Examination", where the main character tried to trick him into saying the Soup Nazi's catchphrase, "No Soup for You!"
 He also played a Soup Nazi-like "food cop" in a commercial for the Center for Consumer Freedom.
-That same year he guest-starred in the television series Drake & Josh as Bob Galloway in the episode "2 Idiots and a Baby."
+That same year he guest-starred in the television series Drake & Josh as Bob Galloway, in the episode "2 Idiots and a Baby."